-The programme aims to produce graduates who have the knowledge, skills and professional behaviours to function as Physician Associates (and to have their qualification nationally and internationally recognised) and the personal and intellectual attributes necessary for life-long professional development.
+The programme aims to produce graduates who have the knowledge, skills and professional behaviours to function as Physician Associates (and to have their qualification nationally recognised) and the personal and intellectual attributes necessary for life-long professional development.
 Such graduates will be:

-- a. safe practitioners under medical supervision in a wide variety of clinical settings, with patients from diverse social and ethnic backgrounds - b. expert communicators who are empathic in a manner appropriate to a healthcare profession - c. aware of health inequalities and the challenges of working in a multicultural environment - d. aware of the limits of their competence and determined to act within those limits - e. trained in the context of multi-professional working in a team environment - f. adept in the use of C&IT (Communication and Information Technology) skills for healthcare - g. capable and motivated lifelong learners continually engaged in active professional development - h. understanding of the need to maintain and promote health, as well as to cure or palliate disease and aware of their obligations to the wider community as well as to individuals - i. trained to integrate theoretical and clinical learning. - j. able to undertake a research project within the workplace setting
+- a. safe practitioners under medical supervision in a wide variety of clinical settings, with patients from diverse social and ethnic backgrounds; - b. expert communicators who are empathic in a manner appropriate to a healthcare profession; - c. aware of health inequalities and the challenges of working in a multicultural environment; - d. aware of the limits of their competence and determined to act within those limits; - e. trained in the context of multi-professional working in a team environment; - f. adept in the use of C&IT (Communication and Information Technology) skills for healthcare; - g. capable and motivated lifelong learners continually engaged in active professional development; - h. understanding of the need to maintain and promote health, as well as to cure or palliate disease and aware of their obligations to the wider community as well as to individuals; - i. trained to integrate theoretical and clinical learning; - j.
+Capable of conducting audit or research to support patient safety and/or quality improvement